Black Ice (synchronized skating team)

 black ice were a synchronized skating team from Canada.
 Their senior team were three-time medalists at the World Championships and eight-time Canadian national champions.
 The team was founded by Cathy Dalton and Susan Pettes.
+Their junior team won the 2006 French Cup and was 5th at Junior World Challenge Cup that same year. black ice also appeared on the Canadian reality show Say Yes & Marry Me! in 2003, where they helped a man propose to his girlfriend.

 On October 20, 2010, black ice announced they were retiring.
-Their junior team won the 2006 French Cup and was 5th at Junior World Challenge Cup that same year. black ice also appeared on the Canadian reality show Say Yes & Marry Me! in 2003, where they helped a man propose to his girlfriend.